 - Preheat your oven to 340°F (170°C).
 Grease and line two 6-inch round cake pans with parchment paper.

 - In a large bowl, whisk together the flour, cornstarch, salt, baking soda, baking powder, granulated sugar, and lemon zest.
-Add the softened vegan butter and work it into the flour until the mixture looks like sand.
+Add the softened butter and work it into the flour until the mixture looks like sand.

-- In a separate bowl, mix the eggs, mayonnaise, and vanilla extract until smooth.
+- In a separate bowl, mix the eggs, mayo, and vanilla extract until smooth.
 Add this to the dry ingredients and mix until just combined.
 Stir in the milk until a smooth batter forms, being sure not to overmix.
 Scrape the sides and bottom of the bowl.

 - Fill the cake pans evenly with the cake batter (about 300g per pan).
 Bake the cake layers in the preheated oven for 20-25 minutes.
 Check for doneness by inserting a toothpick into the center.
 If you see any crumbs, bake for another minute or two.
 Let the cakes cool in the pan for 5 minutes before taking them onto a wire rack to cool completely.